getantidote/zdotdir/.github/README.md

 ## Description

 This project aims to give you an example Zsh config that uses [antidote] as a plugin manager and pulls some amazing Zsh plugins together.
-Consider it a starter kit for antidote and Zsh.
-Please borrow from it for your own config, or fork it and make it your own.
+Consider it an example configuration of how to use antidote.
+Feel free to borrow from it for your own config, or fork it and make it your own.

 ## What's included